Wyatt-Hawes/Physics-Demo_Phaser/README.md

 - The ball source is the ball asset used in many phaser demos.
 I removed the background of the image in photoshop before I used it.

 - The bouncer in the top right was a screenshot of by computers desktop background that was cropped.

+- Note: Some of the debug options are purposefully enabled because I liked the look of the white-outlined boxes and the spring.